About Anthony

 QUICK FACTS:

-- Diagnosed at age 9 with Type 1 diabetes, which led him to start playing classical piano.
+- Diagnosed at age 9 with Type 1 diabetes, which led him to start playing piano.
 Read his story HERE in The Florida Catholic.

-- Through The Institute for Advanced Physics and renowned Catholic physicist, Dr. Anthony Rizzi, he studied St. Thomas Aquinas’ teachings especially as they relate to science and the physical world.
+- Through the Institute for Advanced Physics and renowned Catholic physicist Dr. Anthony Rizzi he studied St. Thomas Aquinas’ teachings especially as they relate to science and the physical world.

 “Success is not final, failure is not fatal: it is the courage to continue that counts.”